How to Become a Motivational Public Speaker: Getting Started and Growing Your Speaking Career

 Find Ways to Monetize After the Speech

-To come home with as much revenue as possible, think past the event itself and find ways to monetize after your speech.
+To come home with as much revenue as possible, think past the event itself (such as a Ted Talk) and find ways to monetize after your speech.
 How can you upsell your audience?
 Find ways to bring more value to your audience, and you’ll walk away with more money.

 For example, if you have permission from the event organizers, maybe you can sell a recording of the event.
 Motivational speakers on YouTube are also popular; try uploading your speech there.
 You might also want to create a workbook or course that gives audience members strategies they can use as they put your advice into practice.
 In addition, consider diving deeper and offering a workshop or some type of extended training based around the topic of your speech.